Pierre Paul-Hus: Military career

 Paul-Hus is a military officer (Reserve) and a graduate of the Canadian Army Command and Staff College in Kingston, Ontario and the Ecole Militaire in Paris, where he also taught.
 In 1987, when Paul-Hus graduated from high school, he enlisted and joined the Régiment de la Chaudière, reserve unit of the Canadian Armed Forces.
 During the 22 years of his military service, he has conducted two operational missions: one in Goose Bay, Labrador, under the aegis of NATO, and the second in Cyprus to the United Nations.
 He retired in 2009 at the rank of lieutenant-colonel.

 Political career

 In 2011, Paul-Hus finished third for the Conservative Party in Louis-Hébert.
 He ran again in 2015, in the riding of Charlesbourg—Haute-Saint-Charles and was successful, defeating Incumbent Anne-Marie Day.
 He is currently serving as the Official Opposition Shadow Minister for Public safety and Emergency preparedness.

+Committees

 He is Vice-Chair of the Standing Committee on Public Safety and National Security.
 In addition, he is also Vice-Chairman of the Defense and Security Committee of the NATO Parliamentary Association.